 The effect of a single factor on the comprehensive score is shown in Fig. 9.
 As can be seen from Fig. 9, the comprehensive score increased as the level code (content) of each factor level increased.
 When the level code is less than 0, fly ash content has the greatest effect on the comprehensive score, followed by cement content, and slag powder content has the least.
-When the level code is greater than 0, the effect of fly ash content on the comprehensive score becomes larger.
+When the level code is greater than 0, the effect of fly ash content on the comprehensive score decreases and the effect of cement content and slag powder content on the comprehensive score becomes larger.
 This indicates that fly ash content should be controlled and increase cement and slag power content in the composite cementitious system.